-Course Number (Campus) Name/General Description MIDS-8403 (Lubbock) Clinical Research At the beginning of the elective, each student will be assigned to a nurse coordinator and will be increasingly involved in working with that coordinator on the studies they are running.
+Interdisciplinary Year 4 Interdisciplinary continued Course Number (Campus) Name/General Description MIDS-8403 (Lubbock) Clinical Research At the beginning of the elective, each student will be assigned to a nurse coordinator and will be increasingly involved in working with that coordinator on the studies they are running.
 An opportunity will be given for the students to choose between various ongoing studies, but this must be done early since they must have passed the CITI training program and have IRB approval to participate in individual studies.
 Each student should be involved both with studies involving human subjects and those involving chart reviews.
 It would be anticipated that the students would receive authorship on any publication resulting from studies on which they are involved, provided that their participation is meaningful.
 Early in the elective, there will be an emphasis on didactic material beginning with discussions about the regulations and ethical considerations related to research in humans, the background for these and the role played by the IRB and an Office of Research Integrity.
 This will be followed by sessions on how to develop the proposal for a research project from conception of the idea through formulation of a hypothesis and specific aims, compiling the background, constructing the appropriate methods and analysis of results and, finally, a discussion of the potential significance.
 It will be expected that each student will develop a proposal/protocol during the elective with an ongoing active critique process.
-MIDS 8405 (Lubbock) Inter-Professional Teamwork Honors Elective This course focuses on the students' professional development in assessing the healthcare as a system and practicing high performing interprofessional team skills that are necessary to achieve the six aims outlined by the Institute of Medicine (IOM).
-While working in interprofessional teams, learners apply their professional knowledge and team skills to resolve and reduce errors of a fabricated sentential event, skills.
+MIDS 8404 (Lubbock) Global Health 101 There is a growing population of students who are interested in cultivating their understanding about the global health field to facilitate career choice decisions and future humanitarian involvement.
+The primary goal of this course is to offer exposure to topics in global health, but to also tailor the knowledge to include theory and real-world practice.
+Students will complete learning modules ranging from cultural competency, relevant health issues, to the process of building a clinic on their own.
+As part of this real-world practice, health simulations concerning two common global health issues - malaria and cholera, will be incorporated.
+Accordingly, another major goal is to highlight interprofessional teamwork in diagnosis, prevention, and treatment in a resource-deprived setting.
+It is recognized that interprofessional interactions vary greatly depending on the nature of the clinic, the location of the clinic, the situation, and resources available.
+In recognition of the different roles required, there will also be clinical activities that cultivate clinical skills not covered elsewhere in the curriculum.